Armour/Automatic-Image-Colorization/README.md

 ## Structure

-* `config.py`: config variables like learning rate, batch size and so on
+* `config.py`: config variables like batch size, training_iters and so on
 * `image_helper.py`: all functions related to image manipulation
 * `read_input.py`: all functions related to input
 * `residual_encoder.py`: the residual encoder model